wellcomecollection/docs/rfcs/requesting-model/README.md

 ## What data do we have available?

+### Bib field 506, item field tag n (DisplayNote)

+On bibs, field 506 is used to describe access conditions that affect every copy of the bib -- for example, sensitive information.

+> Closed under the Data Protection Act until 1st January 2030.

+In items, field tag n (or DisplayNote) is used to add information that describes this particular copy of the item, for example:

+> This item is being digitised and is currently unavailable.

+Currently we ignore the DisplayNote and copy the bib-level conditions to every item.

+If a record is harvested from Calm to Sierra, the AccessStatus and AccessCondition fields are copied across to 506.
+If the same record is later updated in Calm, only the bib-level data is automatically updated in the harvest -- the item-level data has to be fixed manually, and this doesn't always happen.

 ### The Sierra Rules for Requesting

 The [Rules for Requesting](https://documentation.iii.com/sierrahelp/Content/sgasaa/sgasaa_requestrl.html) are a set of rules in Sierra that determine whether an item can be requested.